rhdunn/cainteoir-engine/docs/langdb-format.md

 ### Class Definition Matching

-A forward scanning class definition match (in the default and right context) enumerates the strings in the class definition.
+A class definition match enumerates the strings in the class definition.
 Each string is checked against the current context position.
 If the string matches, the current context position is updated to the position after the match.

+String matches are performed by enumerating each character in the current classdef string against the current context position, with character matches moving to the next context position.

+Reverse string matches (in reverse class definition matches) are performed by enumerating each character in the current classdef string from last to first against the current context position, with character matches moving to the previous context position.

+If a string fails to match, the current context is reset to its starting position from applying the classdef logic.

 ## Dictionary